Classification of solutions to conformally invariant systems with mixed order and exponentially increasing or nonlocal nonlinearity: Introduction

 for some $\mu>0$ and some $x_{0}\in\mathbb{R}^{2}$, and

 \end{thm} \begin{rem} One should note that, in Theorem \ref{thm0}, we do not need any assumption on $v$.
-The assumption ``$u(x)=O\left(|x|^{K}\right)$ at $\infty$ for some $K\geq1$ arbitrarily large" is an extremely mild condition, which is much weaker than the condition ``$u$ is bounded from above" and any other assumption in previous literatures mentioned above.
+The assumption ``$u(x)=O\left(|x|^{K}\right)$ at $\infty$ for some $K\gg1$ arbitrarily large" is an extremely mild condition, which is much weaker than the condition ``$u$ is bounded from above" and any other assumptions (such as $u(x)=o(|x|^2)$ at $\infty$ and \eqref{a0}) in previous literatures on higher order equations or systems mentioned above.
 In fact, the necessary condition for us to define $(-\Delta)^{\frac{1}{2}}u$ is $u\in\mathcal{L}_{1}$ (i.e., $\frac{u}{1+|x|^{3}}\in L^{1}(\mathbb{R}^{2})$), which already indicates that $u$ grows slowly and must has strictly less than linear growth at $\infty$ in the sense of integral.
 In addition to \eqref{conclu2} in Theorem \ref{thm0}, by direct calculations, one can also find that

 \end{rem}